- Contact Us

 Should I indicate specific faculty who I would like to work with on my application?

-You should indicate at least one faculty member from the Program and Area that you are interested in on your application, but it is possible to be supervised by a faculty outside your area or to have them on your Supervisory Committee.
+You should indicate at least one faculty member from the Program and Area that you are interested in on your application, but it is possible to be co-supervised by a faculty outside your area or to have them on your supervisory committee as a committee member.

 Can I contact a potential supervisor?

-How long does it take to complete the Psychology Graduate programs?
+How long does it take to complete the Psychology Graduate program?

 Students are expected to complete the master's program in two years and PhD takes about 3-4 years.
 Additional requirements for tracks in Clinical-Forensic, Clinical-Child and Clinical-Neuropsychology take another 1-2 years.